We've only been able to handle single-choice or dual-choice options so far.

 }

-Likewise, if you are not an infant, you are either a child or an adult.
+Similarly, if not an infant, then one is either a child or an adult.

-Nevertheless, the program checks age four times, which is wasteful.
+Nevertheless, we're checking age four times, which is a wasteful program.

-In other words, by using an if statement as the executable statement of an else statement
+In other words, using an if statement as the execution statement for an else clause...

 #include <stdio.h>